paullouisageneau/libdatachannel/README.md

 See [examples](https://github.com/paullouisageneau/libdatachannel/blob/master/examples/) for complete usage examples with signaling server (under GPLv2).

-Additionnaly, you might want to have a look at the [C API](https://github.com/paullouisageneau/libdatachannel/blob/master/include/rtc/rtc.h).
+Additionnaly, you might want to have a look at the [C API documentation](https://github.com/paullouisageneau/libdatachannel/blob/master/DOC.md).

 ### Signal a PeerConnection